-National curriculum expectations Ē YFS Year 1 Year 2 Changes within living memory.
-Where appropriate, these should be used to reveal aspects of change in national life to me and my Look at photos grandparents/ and the journe Recognise and /parents as children Know some things that he to other people in the pa Use words and phrases su now, yesterday, last week was younger, a long time very long time ago, befor born.
-When my parents/owere young. st ich as: k, when I ago, a re I was Understand and use the words past and present when telling others about an event Use information they have found out about the past to describe the differences between then and now Events beyond living memory that are significant nationally or globally [e.g. the Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries] Finding out ab present events Talking about s that have hap s significant things Find out some facts abou long ago (before living m Find out some facts abou that happened long ago Bonfire Night, Remembrai emory.) t events (e.g. Recount the main events from a significant event in history Give a range of interesting details The lives of significant individuals in the past who have contributed to national and international achievements.
-Some should be used to compare aspects of life in different periods [for example, Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter Bruegel the elder and Is Lowry, Rosa Parks and Emily Davison, Mary Seacole and/or Florence Nightingale and Edith Cavell] EYFS ,, Year 1 Year 2 • Show an interest in people's s lives Tell somebody el why they what the how and may have acted as they did se: were important y did for a job where they lived mber them today acted Identifiand re Explain still rer n why people, in the past, may have d as they did fy a significant individual from the past ecall at least 3 key facts about them n why a person was significant and is membered today ibe the impact they made during their ie
+National curriculum expectations Nursery Rece ption Year 1 Year 2 Changes within living memory.
+Where appropriate, these should be used to reveal aspects of change in national life Remembers and talks about significant events in their own experience.
+Recognises and describes special times or events for family or friends.
+Know about things that happened to me and my family in the past Look at photos of their grandparents/parents as children and the journey of their lives Recognise and talk about special events in their and their family's lives Know some things that happened to other people in the past Use words and phrases such as: now, yesterday, last week, when I was younger, a long time ago, a very long time ago, before I was born.
+When my parents/carers were young.
+Understand and use the words past and present when telling others about an event Use information they have found out about the past to describe the differences between then and now Events beyond living memory that are significant nationally or globally [e.g. the Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries] Shows interest in different occupations and ways of life. present even significant things Find out some facts of people long ago (be living memory.)
+Find out some facts of events that happener ago (e.g. Bonfire Nigl Remembrance Day) efore about ed long Recount the main events from a significant event in history Give a range of interesting details The lives of significant individuals in the past who have contributed to national and international achievements.
+Some should be used to compare aspects of life in different periods [for example, Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter Bruegel the elder and Is Lowry, Rosa Parks and Emily Davison, Mary Seacole and/or Florence Nightingale and Edith Cavell] Nursery Reception Year 1 Year 2 people who are familiar to them. • Tell someboo • why ple may have acted as ly else: hey were important they did for a job • Ide fror lain why people, in the past, y have acted as they did ntify a significant individual n the past and recall at least 3 facts about them during their lifetime c how and where they lived we remember them today • Explain why a person was significant and is still remembered today Describe the impact they made ----------------------- -- --- -- --- ---